stain/ro-crate-paper/manuscript.md

 ## Conceptual Definition

 A key premise of RO-Crate is the existence of a wide variety of resources on the Web that can help describe research.
-As such RO-Crate relies on concepts from the Web and in particular linked data.
+As such RO-Crate relies on concepts from the Web and in particular those of 'linked data'.

 ![**Conceptual overview of RO-Crate**.
-A *Permanent Identifier* (PID) identifies a *Research Object* (RO), which is archived using BagIt[@@doi:10.17487/rfc8493], OCFL[@ocfl_2020], git or ZIP.
-Using Linked Data, the RO is described within an \textit{RO Metadata File}, providing identifiers for authors using ORCID, organizations using ROR and licenses such as Creative Commons.
-The *RO-Crate content* is further described with their own metadata.
+A *Persistent Identifier* (PID) identifies a *Research Object* (RO), which is archived using BagIt[@@doi:10.17487/rfc8493], OCFL[@ocfl_2020], git or ZIP.
+Using Linked Data, the RO is described within a \textit{RO Metadata File}, providing identifiers for authors using ORCID, organizations using ROR and licenses such as Creative Commons.
+The *RO-Crate content* is further described with its own metadata.
 Data can be embedded files and directories, as well as links to external web resources, PIDs and nested RO-Crates.](images/ro-crate-overview.svg "Conceptual RO-Crate Overview"){#fig:conceptual width="90%"}

 ### Linked Data as a core principle

 Linked Data [@doi:10.4018/978-1-60960-593-3.ch008] is a core principle of RO-Crate, and IRIs[^1] are therefore used to identify the RO-Crate, its constituent parts and metadata descriptions, as well as the properties and classes used in the metadata.

-Using Linked Data, where consumers can follow the links for more (ideally both human- or machine-readable) information, the RO-Crate can then be sufficiently _self-described_ and related using global identifiers, without needing to recursively fully describe every referenced entity.
+Using Linked Data, where consumers can follow the links for more (ideally both human- or machine-readable) information, the RO-Crate can then be sufficiently _self-describing_ and entities interrelated using global identifiers, without needing to recursively fully describe every referenced entity.

-The base of Linked Data and shared vocabularies also means multiple RO-Crates and other Linked Data resources can be indexed, combined, queried, integrated or transformed using existing Semantic Web technologies like SPARQL and knowledge graph triple stores.
+The foundation on Linked Data and shared vocabularies also means multiple RO-Crates and other Linked Data resources can be indexed, combined, queried, integrated or transformed using existing Semantic Web technologies like SPARQL and knowledge graph triple stores.

 ### RO-Crate is a self-described container